Old School Yoga

 Translation

-By practicing the limbs of yoga, [and with] the elimination of impurity, [there arises] the illumination of understanding leading to discernment [of self from not-self] by the faculty of discrimination.
+By practicing the limbs of yoga, [and with] the elimination of undesired traits, [there arises] the illumination of understanding leading to discernment [of self from not-self] by the faculty of discrimination.

 Discussion

 Viveka-khyāteḥ, that is, the ability to differentiate the self and the not-self by the faculty of discrimination, is the end game of the ancient yoga practice.
-When the yogi can do this continuously, then he abides in his own-form.
-The important points are:
+When the yogi can do this continuously, then he abides in his own true nature.
+In the begining and middle game, the yogi essentially must learn to discriminate right from wrong, good from bad, truth from falsehood.
+The important points of this sutra are:

 1. The limbs of yoga are the methods.
 They are concerned with